Welcome to U of T Engineering's 2022 Summer Enrolment & Registration Guide.

 - JRE420H1F: People Management and Organizational Behaviour (In-person, May-June)

-- TEP444H1F: Positive Psychology for Engineers (Online, Asynchronous.
-With optional in-person activities, May-June)
+- TEP444H1F: Positive Psychology for Engineers (In-person, May-June)

-TEP444H1S: Positive Psychology for Engineers (Online, Asynchronous.
-With optional in-person activities, July-Aug)
+- TEP444H1S: Positive Psychology for Engineers (In-person, July-Aug)

 Before you consider enrolling in an Arts & Science Summer Term course or engineering elective course, please review the information below: